Improving Brain Tumour Care surveys share your experiences and help create change

 Prepare yourself to support a child at school

-It can feel daunting to know you’re going to be supporting a child affected by a brain tumour at school, but the support you can offer will be invaluable across initial diagnosis, treatment, appointments (e.g. scans) and, importantly, into the longer term.
+It can feel daunting to know that you’re going to be supporting a child affected by a brain tumour at school.
+However, the support that you can offer will be invaluable across initial diagnosis, treatment, appointments (e.g. scans) and, importantly, into the longer term.

 As well as the child and their family, their classmates will also need support.
 And, if you’re working in a secondary school, it will be important to make sure that the appropriate amount of information is passed to all those who work with the child, not just the Special Educational Needs (SEN) team.